TheGhulam/Project-Euler/README.md

 # [Project Euler](https://projecteuler.net/)
 ## About
-This repo contains python solutions of [Project Euler](https://projecteuler.net/) as I complete them.
+This repo contains python and java solutions of [Project Euler](https://projecteuler.net/) as I complete them.